ud-cis-discord/ud-cis-discord.github.io/pages/Private and Anonymous Questions.md

 ![Running the anonymous command with two arguments, the "question": "Why do we use pointers" and the "course": "210"][0]
 ---

-If you would like to continue the conversation anonymously, you can simply use the `/reply` command with the question ID and your response and Sage will send your response to your courses general channel:
+If you would like to continue the conversation anonymously, you can simply use the `/reply` command with the question ID and your response, then Sage will send your response to your courses general channel:

 ![Using the reply command with the questionID '9245' and response 'I still don't get it, could you link docs?'][2]